recontentapp/recontentapp/CONTRIBUTING.md

 ## Get started

-In order to set up Recontent.app on your machine, git, docker, docker-compose & node.js need to be installed.
+In order to set up Recontent.app on your machine, git, docker, docker-compose, node.js & the AWS CLI need to be installed.

 ```sh
 git clone git@github.com:recontentapp/recontentapp.git